erinrkahn/final_project/README.md

 ### Description & Explanation of Model:

 - **Which model did you choose and why?**
-  - We chose a **supervised machine learning model** based on a **logistic regression model** because we want to predict whether a wildfire was a major wildfire or not.
+  - We chose a **deep learning neural network** with an output layer that has a **sigmoid activation function** because we want to predict whether a wildfire was a major wildfire incident or not.
 - **How are you training your model?**
-  - We are training our model on a **logistic regression model** because our output, Y, is binary: major wildfire **or** not a major wildfire.
+  - We are training our model on **20 epochs** as to not overfit the model.
 75% of our data will be training data, while the other 25% of our data will be testing data.
 - **What is the model's accuracy?**
-  - To be determined.
+  - The model's accuracy is **79.19%**.
 - **How does this model work?**
-  - This supervised machine learning model will be built as a deep learning neural network because a deep learning neural network will learn and figure out relationships between the various variables.
-Likewise, it will be able to determine which input features are more significant in determining whether a wildfire becomes a major wildfire or not.
+  - This machine learning model is built as a deep learning neural network because a deep learning neural network will learn and figure out relationships between the various variables.
+Likewise, it will be able to determine which input features are more significant in determining whether a wildfire is a major wildfire or not.

 ### Code for Machine Learning Model:

-- **The Preliminary Data Preprocessing**
+- **The Data Preprocessing Stage**
   - In order to perform the machine learning model, we needed to preprocess all four datasets and merge them together by County and Year.
   - For all four data sets:
     - Unnecessary columns were dropped.